scylladb/demo-quickstart/README.md

 ## Replication Factor

-To adjust the replication factor you can do so by setting the `REPLICATION_FACTOR` environment variable.
+To adjust the replication factor you can do so by setting the `RF` environment variable.

     docker run -d --rm --link node1:node1 \
         --publish 8000:8000 \